glassorg/ionscript/README.md

     - No. Keys should just be strings or integers.
     - In debug mode we can freeze child properties in data classes and add pure functional properties there.

+- Can files be compiled individually or must be compiled as a group?
+    - In debug mode files must be able to be incrementally compiled individually.
+    - In release mode compilation and optimization as a group is allowed.

 ## Syntax

 ### Import